 Purpose of the Program

-With the generous help of volunteers, NOACA conducts bicycle and pedestrian counts throughout Northeast Ohio during the months of May and September annually.
-These counts are conducted in order to accomplish program objectives:
+With the generous help of volunteers, NOACA conducts annual bicycle and pedestrian counts throughout Northeast Ohio in May and September.
+These counts are conducted in order to:

 - Gauge regional and local levels of bicycling and walking beyond what is already available from Census data.

 - Identify trends based on count data to aid the planning and design of multimodal transportation infrastructure, as well as the implementation and execution of encouragement, educational, and enforcement programs.

 - Aid in the prioritization of bicycle and pedestrian infrastructure and planning projects.